Skip to content

 """

-An alias for the predict method, enabling the model instance to be callable.
+Alias for the predict method, enabling the model instance to be callable for predictions.

 Args:

-stream (bool, optional): If True, treats the input source as a continuous stream for predictions.
+stream (bool): If True, treat the input source as a continuous stream for predictions.

-**kwargs (any): Additional keyword arguments for configuring the prediction process.
+**kwargs (Any): Additional keyword arguments to configure the prediction process.

 Returns:

-(List[ultralytics.engine.results.Results]): A list of prediction results, encapsulated in the Results class.
+(List[ultralytics.engine.results.Results]): A list of prediction results, each encapsulated in a

 """